hieupham12345/hieupham12345/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Pham Van Hieu
 =====================================================================================================================================

-Web Developer
+Software Developer
 -------------
 I'm a student at the University of Information Technology.
-I'm passionate about web development and currently honing my skills in this field.
+I'm passionate about software development and currently honing my skills in this field.
 With a solid understanding of HTML, CSS, JavaScript, React, Python...
 I enjoy creating visually appealing and user-friendly websites.
 I also hold the JLPT N3 certification, showcasing my proficiency in Japanese, and I'm fluent in English as well.
 I have a goal of achieving N1 certification in the future.
 I'm always eager to learn and grow, actively seeking opportunities to contribute to open-source projects and collaborate with fellow developers.
 Let's connect and create amazing web experiences together!
 * 🌍  I'm based in Ho Chi Minh
 * ✉️  You can contact me at [tpmbdhieuvanpham@gmail.com](mailto:tpmbdhieuvanpham@gmail.com)